Frances Culbertson

-Frances Mitchell Culbertson (born January 31, 1921, died February 13, 2019) was a child clinical psychologist known for her work promoting international psychology and its emphasis on global and cross-national perspectives.
+Frances Mitchell Culbertson (January 31, 1921 – February 13, 2019) was a child clinical psychologist known for her work promoting international psychology and its emphasis on global and cross-national perspectives.
 At the time of her death, she was Professor Emerita of Psychology at the University of Wisconsin—Whitewater.

 Culbertson worked with Frances Mullen and Calvin Catterall in forming the UNESCO-affiliated International School Psychology Association in 1974.
 She served as President of the International Council of Psychologists (ICP) (1979-1980) and Chair of the APA Committee on International Relations in Psychology (1982).

 Awards

 Culbertson received the American Psychological Association Award for her Distinguished Contributions to the International Advancement of Psychology in 1994.
 Her award citation emphasized "outstanding contributions to the advancement of psychology and its applications throughout the world and her leadership in international psychology organizations."

 Culbertson received the ICP's Frances Mullen Award in 2013.
 Since 2008, the ICP has awarded the Frances M. Culbertson Travel Grant to support women from developing countries in the early stages of their careers.